 Cornea, External Disease, and Refractive Surgery

-The Duke Ophthalmology Glaucoma Division is an global leader in research, education and clinical care.
-Our internationally-recognized glaucoma faculty are committed to preserving and restoring sight, training the next generation of glaucoma specialists and providing world-class clinical care.
+The Duke Ophthalmology Glaucoma Division is an international leader in research, education, and clinical care.
+Our internationally-recognized glaucoma faculty are committed to preserving and restoring sight, training the next generation of glaucoma specialists, and providing world-class clinical care.
 The Glaucoma Division offers the most advanced treatment available including canaloplasty and all other forms of laser or incisional surgery.

 The Neuro-Ophthalmology Division is dedicated to excellence in the diagnosis of eye disorders that accompany neurological disease and disease of the optic nerve and eye muscles.

 The Oculofacial (oculoplastics and reconstructive surgery) Division is dedicated to excellence in the diagnosis and treatment of diseases of the eyelids, the lacrimal systems (tear ducts), and the orbit (eye socket).
 This service offers cosmetic/laser surgery at the Duke Center for Aesthetic Services.

 The Pediatric Ophthalmology and Strabismus Division offers the latest diagnostic tests and treatments of children's eye disease, as well as muscle disorders in adults.

 Pediatric Retina Specialist